Georgia Student Scholarship Organization

 Scholarship

-Complete Scholarship application on GaSSO Website
+Complete Scholarship application annually

 (For Parents Only)